devfile/registry/CONTRIBUTING.md

     - Core odo functions such as `odo create --devfile <devfile.yaml>`, `odo push`, `odo url create` should work with the devfile.
     - PR tests on this repository will verify this functionality as well.

+2) Verify your Devfile stack functions with Che.

+    - Opening the URL `https://workspaces.openshift.com/#<devfile_url>` in your browser should start a workspace where `exec` commands run successfully.
+Type `task+<space>` in the IDE command palette to see the list of available commands.

-2) Verify your Devfile stack has the following metadata fields at a minimum:
+3) Verify your Devfile stack has the following metadata fields at a minimum:

     - Name: The name of the devfile stack, e.g. `java-springboot`.
     - Display Name: The longer name of your devfile stack, e.g. `Spring Boot®`.
     - Description: A brief description of your devfile stack, e.g. `Spring Boot® using Java`.
     - Version: The version of your stack, in semnatic version format, e.g. `1.0.0`.

-2) Add a folder for the stack to `stacks/` in this repository.
+4) Add a folder for the stack to `stacks/` in this repository.

     - Make sure the name matches the devfile stack's name and be in the format `<language>-<framework>`.
 E.g. `java-quarkus`, `python-django`, etc.

-3) Add the devfile.yaml and any other necessary files for the stack under the stack folder.
+5) Add the devfile.yaml and any other necessary files for the stack under the stack folder.

-4) Run the `.ci/build.sh` to build the registry into a container image.
+6) Run the `.ci/build.sh` to build the registry into a container image.

     - This will also validate the devfiles in this repository, making sure they conform to a minimum standard.
     - This step will also be run in the PR build for the repository.

-5) Open a pull request against this repository with a brief description of the change.
+7) Open a pull request against this repository with a brief description of the change.

 ### Updating